-If you have any change relating to personal information that would be contained in your employment record, such as your name, address, phone number, or marital status, please visit the Human Resources website at https://intranet.lesley.edu/human-resources/.
+If you have any change relating to personal information that would be contained in your employment record, such as your name, address, phone number, or marital status, please contact Human Resources at hr@lesley.edu.
 Inaccurate information may lead to problems such as misdirected checks or W-2s, or delays in contacting you, or your family, in case of an emergency.
 How to make changes to your personal information: